We are pleased to announce the creation of the Glorisun Global Network for Buddhist Studies!

 As the global importance of East Asia grows and its cultural identities are asserted ever more strongly, scholars in many fields are recognizing the vital importance of studying Buddhism and East Asian religions.
 Scholarship over the past decade has yielded a much richer understanding of both historical and contemporary religious phenomena, partly thanks to the discovery of texts and artefacts, and increased opportunities for ethnographic observation.
 Despite these advances, many of the disciplinary divisions that have configured the modern academy continue to act as barriers to innovative research on Buddhism and East Asian religions.
 Scholars trained in different disciplines and housed in different departments at academic institutions continue to work in relative isolation, with few able or willing to address their subjects from different disciplinary perspectives.
 Similarly, despite the relative ease of communication and transportation in facilitating dialogue, cultural, linguistic, and geographic boundaries continue to separate academic communities between and within Europe, North America, and East Asia.
 The gulf dividing East Asian scholars from colleagues in Europe and North America is often perceived as particularly wide.
 While technology has begun to mitigate some of these challenges, the extensive and long-term collaboration this proposed network entails will help forge enduring professional connections among scholars of many disciplines who make their permanent academic homes at North American, European, and East Asian institutions.

-For this purpose, leaders of the programs on the Studies of Buddhism and East Asian Religions at the following seven universities in Europe, North America and East Asia, proposed to set up this informal, legally unbound networking program that, through the institutional and financial support from both these partner universities and a non-profit foundation under the leadership of Mr. Charles Yeung, a philanthropist based in Hong Kong, will academically engage the scholars affiliated with these partner universities:
+For this purpose, in 2016 leaders of the programs on the Studies of Buddhism and East Asian Religions at the following eight universities in Europe, North America and East Asia, proposed to set up this informal, legally unbound networking program that, through the institutional and financial support from both these partner universities and the non-profit foundation under the leadership of Mr. Charles Yeung will academically engage the scholars affiliated with these partner universities:

 - Peking University (China);